FunWithLiz/who-s-that-pokemon/README.md

 *** Name / Date ***
 My name is Elizabeth Fun, the project start date is July 2, 2018.

-# [Who's that Pokemon?]
-Proposal

-## What is [name of game]?
-The name of the game is: Who's that Pokemon?
+## What is Who's that Pokemon?

-(Brief description of the game, why you're choosing to make it)

 Ever wonder if you're worthy of calling yourself a Pokemon Master?
-Well, you'll find out here after playing Who's that Pokemon.
-You'll test your skills in guessing the Pokemon's name after seeing their silhouette and beat that timer on the screen.
+Well, YOU'VE COME TO THE RIGHT PAGE.
+Because you'll be testing your skills in guessing the Pokemon's name after seeing their silhouette.
+You'll also need to beat the timer on the screen before it switches to the next image.
+How many Pokemon can you guess?
 Good Luck!

+## Technical Discussion
+### HTML
+Didn't use that much HTML in game other than using the input value to move on to the next image.
+### CSS
+Used a lot of CSS to style the buttons to match the Pokemon Logo.
+### JavaScript
+Made several JS files and linked it with my two HTML files I made for this game.

 ## Wireframe